cockroachlabs/connect-to-serverless/typescript/koa/README.md

-# Connection to CockroachDB Serverless using Typescript and Koa
+# Connection to CockroachDB Serverless using TypeScript and Koa

 ## How to Run this Code